-I quite like an awards do, me.
-I am sure that comes as no real surprise to anyone that is connected with me on LinkedIn or follows me on Twitter.
-And I am really proud and pleased that we are now an award winning agency.
+I quite like an awards do.
+Even more when you win.
+And so when our friends The Telegraph picked up the gong for ‘Most effective employer brand development’ at the Recruiter Awards 2021 we were cock-a-hoop.
+I am really proud and pleased to head up a multi-award-winning agency.
 But there seems to be so many ceremonies around now at the moment that their value is often being questioned.
 But I can’t help enjoying them.
 Those moments when hopes and dreams are realised – or dashed.
 And no, I’m not just talking about whether I can still fit into my dinner suit or not.

 So do awards matter?
 I’ve spoken to clients who’ve won, been a judge at a number of awards and been fortunate enough to collect a few myself across the years.
 I think they matter and I know clients do too.
 Yes, on the face of it they are a great night out but what they represent goes a lot deeper.